os-guy/yt-to-local/README.md

 ## Project State

-This project is new and the developer is still working on it.
+This project is a very WIP project.
+We're still working on it.
-So, if you'll be able to find some issues, please report to us.
-Problems can be solve.